HL7/Vulcan-schedule-ig/input/pagecontent/dynamic-visit-plans.md

 - **Visit N+1**: Follow-up visit 48 days later
 - **Early Termination**: Can occur at any time if patient discontinues

-Here is a representation of this structure using the implementation details per above:
+Here is a representation of this simple structure using the implementation details based on MMS:

 ```fsh
 Instance: dynamic-visit-schedule-simple-example